Primary succession: Occurrence

 In primary succession pioneer species like lichen, algae and fungi as well as abiotic factors like wind and water start to "normalise" the habitat or in other words start to develop soil and other important mechanisms for greater diversity to flourish.
 Primary succession begins on rock formations, such as volcanoes or mountains, or in a place with no organisms or soil.
 Primary succession leads to conditions nearer optimum for vascular plant growth; pedogenesis or the formation of soil, and the increased amount of shade are the most important processes.

-These pioneer lichen, algae, and fungi are then dominated and often replaced by plants better that are better adapted to less harsh conditions, these plants include vascular plants like grasses and some shrubs that are able to live in thin soils that are often mineral-based.
+These pioneer lichen, algae, and fungi are then dominated and often replaced by plants that are better adapted to less harsh conditions, these plants include vascular plants like grasses and some shrubs that are able to live in thin soils that are often mineral-based.
 Water and nutrient levels increase with the amount of succession exhibited.

 The early stages of primary succession are dominated by species with small propagules (seed and spores) which can be dispersed long distances.
 The early colonizers—often algae, fungi, and lichens—stabilize the substrate.
 Nitrogen supplies are limited in new soils, and nitrogen-fixing species tend to play an important role early in primary succession.
 Unlike in primary succession, the species that dominate secondary succession, are usually present from the start of the process, often in the soil seed bank.
 In some systems the successional pathways are fairly consistent, and thus, are easy to predict.
 In others, there are many possible pathways.
 For example, nitrogen-fixing legumes alter successional trajectories.

 Spores of lichen or fungus, being the pioneer species, are spread onto a land of rocks.
 Then, the rocks are broken down into smaller particles.

 Organic matter gradually accumulates, favoring the growth of herbaceous plants like grass, ferns and herbs.
 These plants further improve the habitat by creating more organic matter when they die, and providing habitats for insects and other small animals.

 This leads to the occurrence of larger vascular plants like shrubs, or trees.
 More animals are then attracted to the area and a climax community is reached.

 Species diversity is also a large influence on the stages of succession, and as succession progresses further, species diversity changes with it.
 For example, there is far less richness and evenness of microorganisms in the very early stages of succession, but late successional stage bacteria are far more even and rich.
 This again supports the hypothesis that as more resources are present in later stages of succession, there is enough to support a more diverse ecosystem with many different reproductive strategies.
 A 2000 case study suggests that plant species composition is more important to later-successional species than simply having high plant diversity early on.